MELDProject/meld_graph/README.md

 # MELD FCD
 Graph based FCD lesion segmentation for the MELD project.

+This package offers a friendly user pipeline to segment FCD-lesions from MRI scans.

 ![overview](https://raw.githubusercontent.com//MELDProject/meld_graph/dev_docker/docs/images/overview.png)

 *Code Authors : Mathilde Ripart, Hannah Spitzer, Sophie Adler, Konrad Wagstyl*

 ## Notes

-This package comes with a friendly user pipeline to segment FCD-lesions from MRI scans. \

-It also comes with two pretrained graph based models trained, one model trained on harmonised features and the other trained on non harmonised features (more information on harmonisation [here](https://meld-graph.readthedocs.io/en/latest/harmonisation.html) \
+This package comes with two pretrained graph based models trained, one model trained on harmonised features and the other trained on non harmonised features.

 It also contains code for training and evaluating graph-based U-net lesion segmentation models operating on icosphere meshes. \
 In addition to lesion segmentation, the models also contain auxiliary distance regression and hemisphere classification losses.

 For more information check our manuscripts:
-- the manuscript describing the [original MELD FCD pipeline and dataset](https://academic.oup.com/brain/advance-article/doi/10.1093/brain/awac224/6659752)
+- the manuscript describing the original MELD FCD pipeline and dataset[link](https://academic.oup.com/brain/advance-article/doi/10.1093/brain/awac224/6659752)
-- the manuscript describing the [updated graph-based model](https://arxiv.org/abs/2306.01375)
+- the manuscript describing the updated graph-based model [link](https://arxiv.org/abs/2306.01375)

 ## Disclaimer